 Benefits of Community Cat Program

-This program is administered in coordination with Gilmer County residents, Animal Medical Clinic (Dr. Chester) and FOGAS funding.
+This program is administered in coordination with Gilmer County residents, our spay/neuter partners and FOGAS funding.

 Current contact information is via Facebook Messenger on the Friends of Gilmer Animal Shelter page,